-Blow follows the true story of George Jung’s rise from poverty to being one of the biggest cocaine dealers in the world.
-There are plenty of both good and bad entrepreneurial lessons in this film.
+Blow follows the true story of George Jung’s rise from poverty to being one of the biggest cocaine dealers in the world,.
+There are plenty of both good and bad entrepreneurial lessons in this film achieving success.
 It’s easy for any passion filled entrepreneur to cross the line and become a greed obsessed megalomaniac.
 This film serves as a warning to not cross that line regardless of the nature of your business.
 George’s electric personality and emotional intelligence is arguably what brought him to the top of his industry.
 It’s fun to watch that come across on screen and analyze how he operated more closely to a corporation than a cartel.

 Interesting fact: George continues to be an entrepreneur after being released from 20 years of incarceration.
 He’s currently writing No Domain, the official biography of John McAfee.

 Here we have another cautionary entrepreneurs tale fictionally based on the true story of The Wolf of Wall Street.
 Jordan Belfort, and his pump and dump firm, Stratton Oakmont.
 This is a fun film with a phenomenal cast.
 After you see it once, you’ll find it hard to pass up when you come across it again.